Muirfield/pocketmine-plugins/RunePvP/README.md

 * Rankings
 * Show rankings on a sign
-* Show stats on a sign
+* Show stats on a sign.
+Tap a sign and we send a packet update sign with stats.
+TileEntity is not changed!

 Changes
 -------